 As a parent, you have the right to view your child’s cumulative file.
 The file usually contains: Report cards, medical data, attendance information, testing data, discipline records and teacher comments.
 IDEA requires the school to grant a parent's request to see their child’s file before an IEP meeting or within 45 days of your request.

 The school may charge a fee for copying records.
-Parents have the right to request that any false, inaccurate or misleading information or information that violates the privacy rights of their child be amended or removed.
+Parents have the right to request that any false, inaccurate or misleading information or information that violates the privacy rights of their child be amended or deleted.